 This is going to help set you up for what kind of ads you'll place on your videos.
 Don't go in blind without knowing precisely who's viewing your channel, when they view your videos, and where they're from.

-YouTube Creators recommends you choose anywhere from three to five ads you think would best match your brand.
+YouTube Creators recommend you choose anywhere from three to five ads you think would best match your brand.

 Available Ad Formats